Unit 5 Overview

 In a single Grade classroom, we may have a student who can solve algebraic equations with ease and another who struggles with basic arithmetic.
 A one-size-fits-all lecture fails both. - Linking to Strengths

 A student strong in verbal-linguistic intelligence might better understand a geometric proof if it is explained as a logical story.
-A student with strong bodily-kinesthetic intelligence might need to physically measure the angles and sides.
+A student with strong bodily-kinesthetic intelligence might need to physically measure the angles and sides. - Lack of solid mathematics content knowledge among resource teachers, and lack of understanding of special education syllabi among mainstream teachers, hinders inclusive mathematics teaching.

 In the context of Nepal